avelizmu/pdf-to-images/README.md

 ```

 To retrieve the images, use a GET request to `/requestId/index` where requestID is the returned request ID from the POST request, and index is the index of the image (starting at 0).

+### Cleanup

+The cleanup task is run periodically to clean up files.

+By default the cleanup runs once every hour, and cleans up files that are at least 1 hour old.

+To change this, you can specify the following environment variables:

+`CLEANUP_CRON`: A cron string to specify when the cleanup task is run

+`TTL`: The cutoff age (in milliseconds) for files to be deleted